NOTE: A NEW STATE FLAG HAS BEEN CHOSEN

 View a news story on the 2003 flag

 ILLINOIS has also discussed redesigning its state flag (at left).
 Some have suggested a redesign based on its Centennial flag (at right), created to honor 100 years of statehood in 1918; the designer, Wallace Rice, also created Chicago's iconic city flag.
+In 2024, a state commission will review contest entries and make recommendations to the legislature.

 View news coverage of the effort: 2023;